Braffolk/stitch-macos-fork/README.md

 ## Potential problems
 Since I don't work with Node daily, I might have missed some things.
 Here are some potential problems:

-- Detecting OS uses os.type().
-This, according to docs, in prod tells what platform the binary was compiled for.
-    Not sure if this will work with the build process of Stitch.

 ## CLI